.png)

 Heer Joisher is a PhD graduate from Harvard Medical School in Developmental Biology, where her research investigates retinal development to inform the biology of human macular disease.
 She currently serves as a Committee Member supporting Nucleate’s Board and is the former Co-President of Nucleate, Co-Founder of Emerging FemTech, and a former Harvard Medical School global education leader, with a track record of founding and leading life science innovation initiatives.

-Heike Hering is a neuroscientist specializing in the molecular mechanisms of cognitive and neurodegenerative disorders, with training at the Max Planck Institute and MIT.
-She has led early discovery programs at Memory Pharmaceuticals, Merck, and EMD Serono, advancing new therapeutic approaches for Alzheimer’s disease and multiple sclerosis.
+Heike Hering is a neuroscientist specializing in molecular mechanisms of cognitive and neurodegenerative disorders, with training at the Max Planck Institute and MIT.
+She has led discovery and clinical stage programs at Memory Pharmaceuticals, Merck, EMD Serono and Biogen, advancing new therapeutic approaches for Alzheimer's disease and multiple sclerosis.

 J.L.
 Ross is the Co-Founder and CEO of Alleo Labs, leveraging AI to transform neuroscience drug discovery and enable precision medicine.
 A former Vice President and Head of Neuroscience at Immuneering with over a decade at NINDS, he holds a PhD in Neuroscience from Brown University and serves on the Board of the Alzheimer’s Association.